The Parable Of The Rich Man And Lazarus (a powerful lesson you need to hear)

 The Hell He Chose

-We often think of hell as a place God casts people because he’s angry with them.
+We often think of hell as a place where God casts people because he’s angry with them.
 But this parable shows a different story.
-Jesus is expressing a desire for a different outcome, but the rich man was unwilling to take the steps to place his life in subservience to Jesus.
+Jesus is expressing a desire for a different outcome, but the rich man is unwilling to take the steps to place his life in subservience to Jesus.

-In Jesus’ story the rich man wasn’t thrown into hell because he didn’t believe.
+Really this parable isn’t primarily a teaching on hell, but rather a teaching on the consequences of our actions towards others.
+In Jesus’ story, the rich man wasn’t thrown into hell because he didn’t believe.
 He found himself in a place of torment because of the way he treated others, specifically Lazarus.

 Jesus ends his story with a rather sad statement, but one that will prove true.
-Even if someone were to raise from the dead they would not be convinced to change their ways (Luke 16:31).
+Even if someone were to rise from the dead they would not be convinced to change their ways (Luke 16:31).
 In a short time Jesus Christ will do just that, but still that won’t be enough for some to change their ways.
+Some would rather reign in a place of torment than be a servant in God’s kingdom.

-That attitude has no place in the kingdom of God.
-Until they repent and change their ways they live in a place of self-torment.
-That’s the way it has to be; true happiness is not found at the expense of others.
-Jesus is warning his audience, the religious leaders, that their treatment of others does not lead to where they think it does.
+That attitude of the rich man has no place in the kingdom of God.
+That kind of life will always result in torment.
+That’s the way it has to be; true happiness cannot be found at the expense of others.
+Jesus is warning his audience, and us today, that how we treat others matters to God.

 Jeffery Curtis Poor